bom-d-van/gogetter/README.md

 A simple factory girl port with a simple database cleaner interface, in Golang.

-Gogetter is designed to be a testing tool.
+gogetter is designed to be a testing tool.

 Serious Api is [here](http://godoc.org/github.com/bom-d-van/gogetter).